Drew Waters Player Props: Royals vs. Rockies

-On Friday, Drew Waters (coming off going 0-for-3) and the Kansas City Royals play the Colorado Rockies, whose starting pitcher will be Chase Anderson.
-First pitch is at 8:10 PM ET.
+Drew Waters -- 1-for-3 with a home run and an RBI in his last game -- will be in action for the Kansas City Royals against the Colorado Rockies, with Austin Gomber on the hill, on June 3 at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Cardinals.
+In his most recent game, he hit a home run while going 1-for-3 against the Rockies.

 Drew Waters Game Info & Props vs. the Rockies